brettz9/nutrient-rich/README.md

 ## To-dos

-1. General fixes to input box setting, e.g., avoiding N/A?
-    (and need for unit comparison?); reason for non-matching names?;
+1. General fixes to input box setting (reason for non-matching names?), (and need for unit comparison?);
     have reactive property to update unit next to "Amount of ingredient needed" (and table inputs?) based on menu selection
 1. Option to predownload all foods and/or nutrients and put in storage
 1. Option to filter inputs by non-zero ones (and sort at least by potency, i.e., needing a lower amount), though might also prefer non-decimal ones or closer to "1"

+## Medium-priority to-dos

 1. Might use custom elements features of hyperHTMLElement for readability
 1. Use `rank` if useful (a matter of proportional power?)